-Enterprises are headed for a data explosion: between 2014 and 2015, IDG Enterprise predicts data will grow by 76 percent.
-But data-driven managers are still hungry for insights which can help them gain competitive advantage and generate new business value.
+Enterprises are headed for a data explosion: IDG Enterprise predicts data will grow by 76 percent between 2014 and 2015.
+But data-driven managers are still hungry for insights that can help them gain competitive advantage and generate new business value.

 Here, learn more about what’s happening at the upcoming summit, plus hear from other experts, including Oracle executives, about how to get more insight from your data in 2015.